ashishjg21/ashishjg21/README.md

 <p align='center'>

 </p>
 <div size='20px'> Hi!
-My name is Ashish .
+My name is Ashish currently working as Decision Scientist in Mu Sigma.
 Thank You for taking the time to view my GitHub Profile :smile:
 </div>

-- 🌱 I’m currently learning DSA,AWS and Data Engineering.
+-  I’m currently learning DSA, AWS and Data Engineering.

-- 👯 I’m looking to collaborate on Projects,Tech Articles.
+-  I’m looking to collaborate on Projects,Tech Articles.

-- 💬 Talk to me about C, Cpp, Python, JavaScript, Open Source and Memes.
+-  Talk to me about  Python, JavaScript, Open Source and Memes.